OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-149.md

 > Praise the Lord!

 > Sing a fresh song to the Lord,
-> And celebrate Him in the gathering of the faithful.
+> And celebrate Him in the congregation of the faithful.

 ## Psalm 149:2